 3-4 ripe bananas, thinly sliced

-Prepare the dough by combining the flour and salt in a food processor fitted with the S blade; pulse several times to combine.
+Prepare the dough by combining the flour, sugar, and salt in a food processor fitted with the S blade; pulse several times to combine.
 Cut the butter into small pieces and add it to the container; blend for about 15 seconds, until the dough looks like coarse meal.
 Add the water and process just until the dough forms large clumps.
 To test if the dough is properly combined, press two pieces of it between your fingers.
 If the pieces stick together, you’re good to go; if not, add an additional tablespoon (or two) of water.
 Roll the dough into a smooth ball and flatten.
 Wrap with plastic and refrigerate for at least an hour, or until firm.
 If desired, you can refrigerate the dough for up to two days, or freeze it for up to one month.
 Thaw in fridge overnight before using.

 While the dough is chilling, prepare the vanilla cream filling.
 Whisk the sugar, tapioca starch, xanthan gum, and turmeric in a small saucepan.
 Add 1/3 cup of the milk and whisk until all clumps have dissolved.
 Set the saucepan over medium heat and add the remaining milk; stir to combine.
 It will take 5-6 minutes for the filling to start to thicken, so whisk every so often up until then.
 Once the cream starts to thicken, let it cook for an additional 2-3 minutes, whisking vigorously every 20 seconds or so.
 From the time you turn on the burner, do not let it cook any longer than 9 minutes.
 Remove from heat and let filling cool for 30 minutes.
 Whisk every 5-10 minutes to ensure the cream doesn’t form clumps.
 Transfer to an air tight container and refrigerate until ready to use.
 If refrigerating for longer than 1 hour, you may need to whip it with a hand mixer before using.
 Cream can be refrigerated in an air tight container for up to three days.